|

 Other factors affecting sleep are the circadian rhythms that coordinate the timing of our bodily functions, including sleep ─ and seniors tend to become sleepier in the early evening and wake earlier in the morning, as compared to younger adults.
 This pattern is called “advanced sleep phase syndrome”.

-A number of things can cause sleep problems.
+Several things can cause sleep problems.
 By the time an adult is over 65 years old, his or her sleep-wake cycle may not work as well as it did when he or she was younger.
 As we age, the body makes less growth hormone and melatonin, the chemicals and hormones that help us sleep well.
 Some lifestyle habits, such as smoking and drinking alcohol or caffeinated drinks, can cause sleep problems, as can illness, pain, or medications.

-Additional sleep problem causes can include:
+Additional sleep problems in seniors causes can include:

 No matter the reason, without a good night’s sleep, the next day, a senior can be tired and irritable, unable to perform tasks, have memory problems or be forgetful, feel depressed, and be at risk for more falls or accidents.
 Here are some preventative tips that you can give to your loved one.